ngareleo/ky-sql/README.md

 # ky-sql

 This is an attempt at building a minimal database application.
-Fully custom and heavily insipired by sqlite.
+Fully custom and heavily inspired by sqlite.